#1 Is AFSP required for tax prep?

-Many of our students have asked us if it is really necessary to get the IRS Annual Filing Season Program (AFSP) Record of Completion.
+Many of our students have asked us, is it really necessary to get the IRS Annual Filing Season Program (AFSP) Record of Completion.
 The short answer, is no, the AFSP is not required, it is an optional IRS program for tax preparers.

 - What are the requirements to prepare tax returns?